mokyen/okyensourcesoftware/invariance.md

 [DMI](dmi.md) uses invariance as one of the key heuristics when determining if a class, a struct, or a free function should be implemented based on [C.2](https://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines#c2-use-class-if-the-class-has-an-invariant-use-struct-if-the-data-members-can-vary-independently) from the Guidelines.

-## Full Cpp Core Guideline on Invariance
+## Complete Cpp Core Guideline on Invariance

-So with these simple examples in mind, here is what the Guidelines say about when to use a class in [C.2](https://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines#c2-use-class-if-the-class-has-an-invariant-use-struct-if-the-data-members-can-vary-independently):
+With these simple examples in mind, here is what the Guidelines say about when to use a class in [C.2](https://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines#c2-use-class-if-the-class-has-an-invariant-use-struct-if-the-data-members-can-vary-independently):

 > ### <a name="Rc-struct"></a>C.2: Use `class` if the class has an invariant; use > `struct` if the data members can vary independently
 >